 If you held a Talent (Accredited Employer) Work Visa and been employed in New Zealand by an accredited employer for more than 2 years, you may be eligible for this residence visa.

 The following temporary work visas will not be changed by the new visa system:

-Current work visas remain valid until their expiry date if all employment conditions are met.
+Important to know: Current work visas remain valid until their expiry date if all employment conditions are met.

-If you are a New Zealand employer thinking of employing migrant, we invite you to attend our Employer Webinar specifically tailored to give New Zealand employers the necessary information required to become accredited and apply the new Accredited Employer Visa policy.
+If you are a New Zealand employer thinking of employing migrants, we invite you to attend our Employer Webinar specifically tailored to give New Zealand employers the necessary information required to become accredited and apply the new Accredited Employer Visa policy.